openmessaging/openschema/schema-registry/README.md

 ## Project page

-You can read more about OpenSchema by going to https://github.com/openmessaging/openschema[the project page]
+You can read more about OpenSchema by going to [the project page](https://github.com/openmessaging/openschema)
 ## Building

 ### Basic Compile and Test